yegor256/blog/_posts/2014/apr/2014-04-21-s3-http-basic-auth.md

 When using Amazon S3, though, it is not possible to protect your website because the content is purely static.
 This means you can't have a login page on the front end.
-With the service, you can either make your objects either absolutely public&mdash;so that anyone can see them online&mdash;or assign access rights to them&mdash;but only for users connected through RESTful API.
+With the service, you can either make your objects either absolutely public---so that anyone can see them online---or assign access rights to them---but only for users connected through RESTful API.

 <!--more-->